Empowering Our Kids Today and Tomorrow

 - Make a Savings Goal Chart or Wish List to keep goals top-of-mind and help prevent frivolous spending.

 - Take them to the Bank to open a savings account and make deposits; let them watch their money grow.
-Use the Penny Arcade to count their piggy bank change.

 - Let them pay for items on their wish list.

 - Hunt for bargains at yard sales, thrift stores and clearance and sales sections.

 - Reward good savings habits if they save regularly or reach a savings goal (e.g., match their savings, buy a small toy or game, allow extra TV time or have a sleepover).

 Children are keen observers.
 They learn how to manage money from their parents and they learn very young.
 Your attitude about money, and the actions you take to manage it, will have a lasting impact.

 Money doesn't grow on trees.
 Spending is easy.
 The trick is to teach children how to earn the money necessary to pay for what they need today and tomorrow, to save for what they want and to help others when they can along the way.

 A penny saved is a penny earned.
 Promote positive earning, saving and spending behaviors to help minimize "bad habits" later in life.
 The following steps will reinforce your children's positive attitude about learning and work, empowering them to manage their finances wisely through the years.